diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 ];
 ```

-Visibility can also be limited by AD/LDAP and Oauth2 group permissions.

-🔴 &nbsp;To limit index visibility by AD/LDAP or Oauth2 group membership:
+🔴 &nbsp;Visibility can also be limited by AD/LDAP and Oauth2 group permissions.
+To limit index visibility by AD/LDAP or Oauth2 group membership:

 ```
 vim /var/www/diskover-web/src/diskover/Constants.php
 ```